Share this PageBack To Main Page | Email Us

 (Quote source: http://www.trismegistos.com/MagicalLetterPage/)

-[Note: It is no wonder that Mrs. Riplinger's writing about meanings of letters was expressed similarly to Margo's.
+It is no wonder that Mrs. Riplinger's writing about the alleged meanings of letters is expressed similarly to Margo's.
 Margo is Margaret Magnus, author of Gods of the Word: Archetypes in the Consonants.
-Mrs. Riplinger wrote about this Massachusetts Institute of Technology (MIT) linguistics researcher in glowing terms in her book as well as providing the title of her book and making mention of the fact that (sadly) Margaret Magnus' explanations for letter sounds came from the sayings of sages and New Agers.]
+Mrs. Riplinger wrote about this Massachusetts Institute of Technology (MIT) linguistics researcher in glowing terms in her book as well as providing the title of her book and making mention of the fact that (sadly) Margaret Magnus' explanations for letter sounds came from the sayings of sages and New Agers.

-Margaret Magnus' explanation sounds rather mystical to me.
+Margaret Magnus' explanation for the meaning of letters sounds rather mystical to me.
 Further down on her main page, she wrote:

 We scientific types are not the first to discover this.
 The first ones to notice it were the Mystics.
 (2) You find references to it in the Upanishads and in Plato and all over The Nag Hammadi Library.
 The major Arcana of the Tarot are based on the meanings of the Hebrew letters as outlined in the Kabbalah.